 How Does Diesel Fit in With a Future of Hybrids and Electric Vehicles?

 Diesel engines have enjoyed varying degrees of marketplace success.
-As recently as 2015, more than half of light-duty vehicles (including passenger cars, SUVs, and standard trucks) in Europe have been powered by Diesel, according to Statista.
+As recently as 2015, more than half of light-duty vehicles (including passenger cars, SUVs, and standard trucks) in Europe have been powered by diesel, according to Statista.

-However, thanks to the rise of electric vehicles (EV) and the Volkswagen Diesel emissions scandal, “Dieselgate,” Diesel power now represents less than one-third of vehicles on Europe’s roads.
+However, thanks to the rise of electric vehicles (EV) and the Volkswagen diesel emissions scandal, “Dieselgate,” Diesel power now represents less than one-third of vehicles on Europe’s roads.

 Diesel Engines Have Disappeared from U.S. Passenger Cars

 The U.S. is facing similar issues as consumers here are also finding greater appeal with hybrids and EVs.
-And while Diesel engines power less than three percent of U.S. light-duty vehicles, Dieselgate helped to further hasten the demise of this powerplant option in passenger cars.
+And while Diesel engines power less than three percent of U.S. light-duty vehicles, Dieselgate helped to hasten further the demise of this powerplant option in passenger cars.

-Diesels have since disappeared as an engine choice in the U.S. for passenger car models from BMW, Chevrolet, Mazda, Mercedes-Benz, and Volkswagen.
+Diesel has since disappeared as an engine choice in the U.S. for passenger car models from BMW, Chevrolet, Mazda, Mercedes-Benz, and Volkswagen.
 Land Rover is the only European brand that still offers a Diesel engine option in the U.S., and that’s only in SUVs; the automaker doesn’t make a passenger car.

 You’ll only find a Diesel in pickups and work trucks from the Big Three (Ford, General Motors, and Stellantis–formerly Chrysler).
 In addition, GM makes a Diesel for its high-end SUVs (Cadillac Escalade, Chevrolet Tahoe/Suburban, and GMC Yukon), and Jeep (another Stellantis brand) offers this option in its Wrangler and Gladiator models.